Skip to main content

 The most iconic and spectacular landscapes in the San Juan Mountains deserve protection.
 This bill would expand wilderness designations and safeguard beloved high country destinations, like Ice Lake Basin, from future mining.
 Photo: Jack Brauer

-On February 2, 2021, Colorado Senators Michael Bennet and John Hickenlooper, along with Rep. Joe Neguse, reintroduced the San Juan Mountains Wilderness Act as part of the Colorado Outdoor Recreation and Economy (CORE) Act, a state-wide public lands protection bill.
+On May 17, 2023, Colorado Senators Michael Bennet and John Hickenlooper, along with Rep. Joe Neguse, reintroduced the San Juan Mountains Wilderness Act as part of the Colorado Outdoor Recreation and Economy (CORE) Act, a state-wide public lands protection bill.
 This is the latest in a decade-long grassroots process to secure needed protections for 60,000 vulnerable acres in the heart of the San Juan Mountains.

-Half of the acreage would expand or create wilderness for well-known vistas, like the Sneffels Range and Lizard Head, while the other half would ensure management protections from mining, roads and oil and gas development for Ice Lake Basin and Hope Lake.
+Half of the acreage would expand or create wilderness for well-known vistas, like the Sneffels Range and Lizard Head, while the other half would ensure management protections from mining, roads, and oil and gas development for Ice Lake Basin and Hope Lake.

-West Slope Voters Overwhelmingly Support the CORE Act
+West Slope Voters Overwhelmingly Support the CORE Act!

 A 2019 survey of Colorado voters on the Western Slope found overwhelming support for the Colorado Outdoor Recreation and Economy (CORE) Act, of which the San Juan Mountain Wilderness Act is now a part.
-In additional, voters from both parties support additional Wilderness designations and keeping public lands in Wilderness Study Areas.
+In addition, voters from both parties support additional Wilderness designations and keeping public lands in Wilderness Study Areas.

 Protections proposed in the CORE Act:

-Mount Sneffels Wilderness Additions
+Mt.
+Sneffels Wilderness Additions

 The bill proposes to double the size of the existing Mount Sneffels Wilderness.
 The inclusion of Whitehouse Mountain completes wilderness designation for one of the most recognizable mountain scenes in Colorado – the blazing fall colors of the Sneffels Range as viewed from Dallas Divide.
 The wilderness addition is bounded on the south by the Camp Bird Mine Road, which leads to Yankee Boy Basin and other four-wheel-drive routes heavily utilized during summer months.

 Near Telluride, the Last Dollar/Sheep Creek addition incorporates the entirety of Mill Creek Basin into the wilderness, and the Last Dollar addition extends the wilderness boundary west out to the Last Dollar Road.
-These add lower aspen blanketed slopes to the wilderness.
+These add lower aspen-blanketed slopes to the wilderness.

 See detailed map for Whitehouse Mountain addition.